tani/markdown-it-mathjax3/README.md

 [KaTeX](https://github.com/Khan/KaTeX) is a faster alternative to MathJax.
 This plugin makes it easy to support in your markdown.

 Need convincing?
-Check out the comparative benchmark: [KaTeX vs MathJax](https://jsperf.com/katex-vs-mathjax/42)
+Check out the comparative benchmark: [KaTeX vs MathJax](https://jsperf.com/katex-vs-mathjax/42) Try it in your browser: [markdown-it-katex demo](http://waylonflinn.github.io/markdown-it-katex/)

 ## Usage